-In this course, students will examine basic and advanced aspects of mechanical ventilation.
-They will apply aspects concerning the start, monitoring, and weaning of the patient on mechanical ventilation.
+In this course, students will illustrate the basic and advanced modalities of ventilation support through a simulator.
+They will apply the use of mechanical ventilation according to the patient's need.
+Additionally, students will employ techniques for the weaning and extubation of a patient on mechanical ventilation.
 (Prerequisites: CRCP 2013 or CRCP 1011L, 1111L, 1200, 2002) (Co-requisite: CRCP 2007)